BurntSushi/blog/content/post/unwrap.md

 that accept any kind of Aho-Corasick automaton and run a non-overlapping search.
 In that case, either the `aho-corasick` crate or the programmer using the crate needs to define some kind of generic abstraction to enable that.
-Or, more likely, perhaps just copy some code.
+Or, more likely, perhaps copy some code.

-I thus made a _judgment_ that having just one type that can do everything---but might fail loudly for certain methods under certain configurations---would be best.
+I thus made a _judgment_ that having one type that can do everything---but might fail loudly for certain methods under certain configurations---would be best.
 The API design of `aho-corasick` isn't going to result in subtle logic errors that silently produce incorrect results.
-If you get it wrong, you're still going to get a panic with a clear message.
+If a mistake is made, then the caller is still going to get a panic with a clear message.
 At that point, the fix will be easy.

-In exchange, you get an overall simpler API.
-There is only one type you can use to search with.
-You don't need to answer questions like, "wait which type do I want?
+In exchange, we get an overall simpler API.
+There is only one type that can be used to search with.
+One needn't to answer questions like, "wait which type do I want?
 Now I have to go understand both and try to fit the puzzle pieces together."
-And if you need to write one generic routine that accepts any automaton and does a non-overlapping search, well, you don't need to actually use generics for it.
+And if one wants to write a single generic routine that accepts any automaton and does a non-overlapping search, well, it doesn't need generics.
 Because there is only one type.

 ## What about when invariants can't be moved to compile time?

 Consider how one might implement a search using a deterministic finite automaton (DFA).
-A basic implementation is only a few lines, so it's easy to just include it here:
+A basic implementation is only a few lines, so it's easy to include it here:

 ```rust
 type StateID = usize;